Developer Guide

 Even more flexible Log Entry Editing: The current

-command does not allow users to reassign the volunteer or befriendee involved in a log, with the only way being to delete and re-add a new log.
+logeditcommand does not allow users to reassign the volunteer or befriendee involved in a log, with the only way being to delete and re-add a new log.
 This could be inconvenient if someone accidentally inputs the wrong pair of indices resulting in a wrong pair being referenced.
-Hence, we plan to makelogedit
+Hence, we plan to makelogeditsupport reassignment of logs to other, valid pairs. -

 Enhanced find feature: The current

-command with partial name keyword/tag search functionality, enabling users to find contacts based on partial name/tag matches.
+findcommand returns valid entries based on full matching of user inputs.
+We plan to enhance ourfindcommand with partial name keyword/tag search functionality, enabling users to find contacts based on partial name/tag matches.
 Improves search efficiency and usability in case a user may not fully remember a contact’s name or tag. -

 Better find command format: While the current

-command supports a more concise and naturalised search, users may feel that the parameter format is not standardised across all commands, leading to inconvenience for those with bad memory.
-We plan to implement and support standardisedfind
+findcommand supports a more concise and naturalised search, users may feel that the parameter format is not standardised across all commands, leading to inconvenience for those with bad memory.
+We plan to implement and support standardisedfindcommand parameters (such asn/NAME_KEYWORD,p/PAIR_STATUSetc.) that would help streamline the formatting across all our commands.
+This would also naturally include appropriate exception handling for invalid input parameters as well. -

 Add customizability to constraints of logs added: Currently, logs added can have dates in the future.
 While this may be desirable (for e.g. to log a planned visit with todos, and subsequently update remarks after the visit), it may also be undesirable (for e.g. to prevent accidental future date inputs).
 We plan to add a configuration option to allow users to set constraints on the dates of logs added, such that users can customize the behavior to suit their needs.